Safe use of multimeter functions

-- AC – (Alternate current) will show a wavy line with dots diagonally opposite or ACV.
+- AC – (Alternating current) will show a wavy line with dots diagonally opposite or ACV.

 - DC – (Direct current) will show a straight line with dots below or DCV. (measures a steady reading).